Latest news

 That was the good news.

-There has been much sadness, including the continuing persecution of innocent people in Palestine and Ukraine, and in other countries which fail to make the headlines.
+There has been much sadness, including the continuing persecution of innocent people in Palestine, Lebanon, Sudan and Ukraine, and in other countries which fail to make the headlines.

 And recent weeks have seen some old friends departing this world, including Ian Green of Greentrax Records.
 Ian was a great champion of Scottish trad music for decades and will be sadly missed.